boaks/zephyr-coaps-client/README.md

 - a debug probe to flash the device.
    - either a [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK)
    - or a [nRF5340-DK](https://www.nordicsemi.com/Products/Development-hardware/nrf5340-dk)
-   (doesn't work for the Thingy:91!)
+   (doesn't work for the `Thingy:91`!)
    - or a [j-Link](https://www.segger.com/products/debug-probes/j-link/)
    - and a [TC2030-CTX-NL 6-Pin “No Legs”](https://www.tag-connect.com/product/tc2030-ctx-nl-6-pin-no-legs-cable-with-10-pin-micro-connector-for-cortex-processors) cable with 10-pin micro-connector for Cortex processors for any of the above debug probes.

-**Note:** the nRF9160 feather v5 uses 3.3V VDD and requires the Jlink to support 3.3V as well.
-Therefore a nRF5340 can be used.
-If the nRF9160-DK is used, ensure you select 3.0V for VDD-IO (SW9 on the DK).
+**Note:** the `nRF9160 feather v5` uses 3.3V VDD and requires the Jlink to support 3.3V as well.
+Therefore a `nRF5340-DK` can be used.
+If the `nRF9160-DK` is used, ensure you select 3.0V for VDD-IO (SW9 on the DK).

+## Required HW-Tools for nRF9160-DK

+In order to use this demo with a `nRF9160-DK`, you need:

+- a `nRF9160-DK` (maybe better two ;-)).
+- the `nRF9160-DK` is usually shipped with a SIM card.
+Check, if that covers your [area/country](https://www.nordicsemi.com/-/media/Software-and-other-downloads/3rd-party/iBasis-simplified-coverage-map-for-web.pdf).
+If not, you need a SIM card for your area/country.
+(Sometimes the `nRF9160-DK` is shipped with an expired SIM card.
+Then you will need also an other one.)
+- the `nRF9160-DK` comes with a internal debug probe to flash the device.
+No additional equipment is required.

+**Note:** the `nRF9160-DK` is a great tool to develop apps for the nRF9160 on your desk.
+For the "wild", a `Thingy:91` or `nRF9160 feather v5` does a better job.

 ## Run It - Fast Track